 While you’re at it, go ahead and sponsor me :).

-**It’s Marcy 31, 2017 as I write this.
-I did not make my goal in 2015.
+**It’s June 20, 2017 as I write this.
+I did not make my goal in 2016.
 I’ve got two bits of good news though.
 The first bit is that thanks to friends & family, I was able to raise $715, and they allowed me to carry over that amount into 2017.
 The second piece of good news is that they have lowered the minimum amount to participate to $1000.
-I put in $10, which means I only have to raise $275 more dollars.
+With the money I have raised so far this year I only need to raise $200 more.
 I WILL accomplish this in 2017.
 Once again, I appreciate any and all help that you are willing/able to give.
-I would love to go above and beyond with this fundraising this year!
+I would love to go above and beyond with the fundraising this year!